bobleesj/Course_UIKit_Fundamentals_with_Bob/_book/0000/Organization.md

  4. Expectations
  5. Resources

-# Part 1: Swift Fundamentals
+# Part 1: Intermediate Swift Fundamentals
 > Learning how those cements, glues, woods, are made up of

 ## Introduction to Part 1